onap/doc/docs/guides/onap-developer/how-to-use-docs/include-documentation.rst

    firefox docs/_build/html/index.html

 .. note:: Make sure to run `tox -elocal` and not just `tox`.
+   This updates all submodule repositories that are integrated by the doc project.

 There are additional tox environment options for checking External URLs and Spelling.
-Use the tox environment options below and then look at the output with the Linux `more` or similar command for scanning for output that applies to the files you are validating.
+Use the tox environment options below and then look at the output with the Linux `more` or similar command scan for output that applies to the files you are validating.

 .. code-block:: bash